 The 9 Easy Copywriting Rules to Follow

 Disclaimer: This blog post contains affiliate links.
-I am part of the Amazon Affiliate program and I earn from commission.
+I am part of the Amazon Affiliate program, and I earn a commission from qualifying purchases.

 Are you a beginner copywriter?
 Or perhaps you're looking to make minor improvements to get more work!
 We can all learn from each other at any stage of our careers.

-I've taken a couple of copywriting courses on Udemy, and I've learned a lot about the writing process, but perhaps the biggest lesson was that you need to personalize your copy and put your reader/client first in your writing!
+I've taken a couple of copywriting courses on Udemy, and I've learned a lot about the writing process.
+Still, perhaps the biggest lesson was that you need to personalize your copy and put your reader/client first in your writing!

-Try to use these tips when it comes to creating offers, E-mails, and sales letters that grab people's attention.
+Try to use these tips to create offers, E-mails, and sales letters that grab people's attention.

 The goal of this blog post is to have short, concise information and tips.